1.0 oz (30 ml)

-La Vie Celeste Eclairage Restorative Serum uses lilac leaf cell culture extract, licorice and Oligopeptide-68/B-White to brighten and refresh skin.
+La Vie Celeste Eclairage Restorative Serum's upgraded formula uses the soothing and calming ingredient, Agascalm, to help your skin take on a new glow and reduce the appearance of stress-induced skin inflammation and redness.
+Ingredients like licorice and Oligopeptide-68/B-White help to brighten and refresh skin.
 Beta Glucan helps hydrate, calm and protect your complexion, leaving your skin looking clear, clean and radiant.

 Apply a thin layer to clean face and neck in the morning or evening.
 May also be used around the eye area if desired.
 May also be used with any moisturizer or cream of your choice.
 Suitable for all skin types and ages.